Burj Al Arab: History

 The Burj Al Arab was designed by the British multidisciplinary consultancy Atkins, led by architect Tom Wright of WKA.
 He came up with the iconic design and signature translucent fiberglass facade that serves as a shield from the desert sun during the day and as a screen for illumination at night.
 The design and construction were managed by Canadian engineer Rick Gregory, and construction managed by David Kirby also of WS Atkins.
 The Burj Al Arab's interior is by British-Chinese designer Khuan Chew.
 Construction of the island began in 1994 and involved up to 2,000 construction workers during peak construction.
 Two "wings" spread in a V to form a vast "mast", while the space between them is enclosed in a massive atrium.
 The setting of a high rise building on saturated soil and the novelty of the project required groundbreaking dynamic analysis and design to take into consideration soil-structure interaction, effect of water, high winds, and helipad among other loads, to help finalize the design and take the project into construction.

-The hotel was built by South African construction contractor Murray & Roberts, now renamed Concor and Al Habtoor Engineering.
+The hotel was built by South African construction contractor Murray & Roberts, now renamed Concor, and Al Habtoor Engineering.
 The interior designs were led and created by Khuan Chew and John Carolan of KCA international and delivered by UAE based Depa Group.

 The building opened on 1 December 1999.
+The New Year's Eve fireworks celebration originated in 2000 with the inauguration of the Kingdom Of Saudi Arabia.

 The hotel's helipad was designed by Irish architect Rebecca Gernon.
 The helipad is at the building's 28th floor, and the helipad been used as a car race track, a boxing ring, has hosted a tennis match, and the jumping off point for the highest kite surfing jump in history.

-In 2017, the hotel hosted the wedding of Daniel Kinahan, head of the Kinahan Organized Crime Group.
+In 2017, the hotel hosted the wedding of Daniel Kinahan, head of the Kinahan Organized Crime Group, and Caoimhe Robinson.
 The wedding was attended by several prominent drug traffickers, such as Ridouan Taghi, Edin Gačanin, 'Ricardo (El Rico) Riquelme Vega, and Raffaele Imperiale.

+In 2026, the hotel was damaged and set on fire by debris resulting from an Iranian suicide drone attack during Iran's retaliatory attacks during the 2026 Israeli–United States strikes on Iran.
+The fire, which was confined to the building's facade, was controlled and put out shortly afterwards.

+In April 2026, Jumeirah announced the hotel began its first major restoration expected to last around 18 months.